Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Ukraine and Russia are still at war.
-The Henry Jackson Society’s latest Policy Paper, ‘The Ceasefire Illusion: An Assessment of the Minsk II Agreement Between Ukraine and Russia’, assesses the implications and effectiveness of the Minsk II Agreement.
+The Henry Jackson Society’s latest report, ‘The Ceasefire Illusion: An Assessment of the Minsk II Agreement Between Ukraine and Russia’, assesses the implications and effectiveness of the Minsk II Agreement.
 More than 9,000 people have been killed since the start of the conflict in April 2014, according to the United Nations (U.N.).
 Of these, 212 have been killed since the signing of the Minsk II agreement, on 15 February 2015, which was supposed to have ended the fighting.
 The European Union (EU), which will meet in Brussels on 17 and 18 December to discuss renewing its sanctions against Russia, cannot afford to ignore this.

 President Vladimir Putin has the ability to stop and start the war whenever it suits him.
 In the first six months following the signing of Minsk II, international monitors from the Organization for Security and Cooperation in Europe (OSCE) recorded fresh breaches daily, most often committed by Russia-backed forces.
 Then, in late August, the war stopped – just as Russian forces, tanks, and warplanes began arriving in the Latakia airbase in Syria.
 For two months, the OSCE reported that the ceasefire appeared to be holding.
 In early November the war started again; there have been dozens of incidents daily in which weapons that Russia was supposed to have withdrawn from the frontline have been fired at Ukrainian positions.